andytoh78/MarketBasketAnalysis/README.md

         confidence_values.append({'Rule': f'{item1}, {item3} → {item2}', 'Confidence': confidence3})

 # Convert the results into a dataframe
-df_confidence = pd.DataFrame((confidence_values, columns=['Rule', 'Confidence'])
+df_confidence = pd.DataFrame(confidence_values, columns=['Rule', 'Confidence'])

 # Display the results
 df_confidence
 ```
 The above code snippet will return a table showing the confidence values for the frequent itemsets.
+For example, when customers purchase Milk, there is a 83.3% likelihood that they will also buy Orange and when customers purchase Apple and Bread, it is guaranteed they will also buy Orange.

 | Rule                  | Confidence |
 |:-----------------------|:------------|